The supersingular locus of the Shimura variety of $\mathrm{GU}(2,n-2)$: Introduction

 \subsection{Acknowledgements}

 The authors would like to thank Liang Xiao and Xinwen Zhu for answering questions on their work.
-The authors are grateful to Ben Howard for helpful comments.
+The authors are grateful to Ben Howard and Ryosuke Shimada for helpful comments.
+They thank anonymous referees for their careful reading and helpful suggestions.
 The contents of this paper grew out of a discussion at the AIM workshop ``Geometric realizations of Jacquet--Langlands correspondences'' in 2019.
 The authors are grateful to the organizers of the workshop for the invitations.
 Fox was partially supported by NSF MSPRF Grant 2103150.
 This work was supported by JSPS KAKENHI Grant Number 22H00093.